-Paarl Bird Sanctuary is a very common birding location in the Western Cape, particularly for water birds.
+Paarl Bird Sanctuary used to be a very common birding location in the Western Cape, particularly for water birds.
 The sanctuary is located about 60km from Cape Town and can easily be reached via the N1 into Paarl.
 The area of the sanctuary is around 45 hectares and offers some excellent birding.
 The Paarl Bird Sanctuary is a sewage treatment facility so when you visit, bear in mind that you shouldn’t be expecting the scent of flowers in the air, with that said the worse is mainly upon entry and not really too bad around the ponds, in fact there are some benches set out along the pond just after entry where one could sit.
-It is no secret that the Paarl Bird Sanctuary has had a bit of history as far as security goes, the sanctuary is located just opposite a large area of low-cost housing which sometimes sees residents entering into the sanctuary, and unfortunately have been seen trying to collect the eggs from the birds nests, as well as posing a security risk.
-With that said though, there has been a continued effort to increase the security of the area and make it as pleasant for the birders as possible, and on most of my visits the guard who walks the Paarl Bird Sanctuary has been visibly patrolling.
+Unfortunately, in recent years the sanctuary has seen far less visitors due to security issues.
+It is highly recommended that you only visit on weekends when there is extra security available, as there have been incidents as recent as 2017.

 The sanctuary is free of charge to enter and most of the birding is done by driving along the roads alongside the ponds, where one can easily stop and scan for anything of interest and either shoot from their car, or park on the side and get out – though with the roads being narrow in some areas, you are urged to consider the other birders that may want to pass through the road.
 The sanctuary has also seen host to some very interesting rarities over the years including African Jacana, Greenbacked Heron, American Purple Gallinule, Greater Painted Snipe, Goliath Heron, African Pied Wagtail, Squacco Heron and many more.